Single Amino Acid Changes in the Ryanodine Receptor in the Human Population Have Effects In Vivo on Caenorhabditis elegans Neuro-Muscular Function.

 Home › CRISPR Model Creation › C. elegans Transgenic Services › C. elegans Knock-in

+CRISPR-Cas9 technology has revolutionized the field of genetic engineering, enabling researchers to precisely edit DNA sequences in various organisms.
 The nematode Caenorhabditis elegans is widely used in genetic and biomedical research.
 DNA fragment insertions can be introduced into the C. elegans genome.
 Our C. elegans knock-in services include point mutations, floxed alleles, degron tagging, fluorescent tagging and immunotagging.

 In the past 5 years, InVivo Biosystems has made over 600 fluorescent transgenic lines including 15 different fluorophores, 8 of which are variants of GFP.